The Magical Motivation of Progress and Traction

 What kept us alive through moments of doubt was progress.
 We had a goal and made small steps toward it each day.
 This nurtured our motivation and focus, in spite of the doubts.

 Accepting the doubt and understanding that it’s a part of the process is huge.
-It’s inevitable that feelings of doubt will surface and motivation will wain.
+Feelings of doubt will inevitably surface, and motivation will wane.
 Don’t give up.
 Keep iterating and keep improving.

 In Paul Graham’s seminal blog about startup failure, he highlights that the fear of failure is an incredibly powerful force.
 Putting your idea out to the world and putting your name on it is a priceless motivator.
 No one wants to fail at the best of times, especially in public.